 It is a good thing that we millennials have 3 decades before society says we have to retire.

-The final step of the system is to actually retire.
+The final step of the system is actually to retire.
 Now a lot of people ask me what I would do if I actually retire decades early.
 Many friends think that I would get bored and go back to work.
 And that is fine.
 The point is, you want to get your money working for you through passive income, rather than working for money.

-If you choose to work when you retire because you enjoy it.
+Suppose you choose to work when you retire because you enjoy it.
 That is perfectly fine- that can be part of your personal financial independence definition.
 My retired father works full-time driving heavy machinery.
 Not because he needs the money, but because he enjoys it.
 Perfectly fine!
 Work can be much more enjoyable if you have don’t have to stress financially.

-Me, I think I will take up many of the hobbies that take a back burner these days.
+I think I will take up many of the hobbies that take a back burner these days.
 Continue my flight lessons, finish my woodworking projects, and expand my veggie garden.
 There will also be a lot of travel.

 Information presented on the Website is intended for informational and entertainment purposes only and is not meant to be taken as financial advice.
 Some of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through.
 Please note that I only recommend products and services that I have personally used.